CodeAndCrux/codeandcrux.github.io/_posts/draft-give-it-a-year.md

 I spent a lot of time trying to figure out what went wrong.
 My final conclusion is that attraction is a great mystery.
 There were probably a million reasons why it didn't work out, and 999,999 reasons why it could have.

 That failure launched me.
-I have, since, come to believe that the more painful a failure is the stronger it will drive a person towards success.
+I have since come to believe that the more painful a failure is the stronger it will drive a person towards success.
 As long as it doesn't stop them from trying, it will propel them.

 >"The phoenix must burn to emerge."
 >